Microsoft Volume Licensing: When Should You Use It?

 When should my company use volume licenses instead of Retail or OEM?

-Answer: Generally, when you need to license multiple users or devices with the same software.
-If you only have 2 or 3 PCs, individual licenses (OEM or Retail) or a basic subscription may be sufficient.
-But if you have 5, 10, or more devices, volume licensing becomes more efficient and cost-effective.
-You should also consider it if you need better administrative control over your licenses (for example, knowing which ones are actively in use) or if you need specific software editions that are only available through volume licensing.
-In short, for growing SMBs and large enterprises, volume licensing is usually the better option; for home users or very small businesses, the added complexity typically isn’t worthwhile.
+Also, consider it if you need better control over your licenses (like knowing which ones are in use) or if you need special software editions only available through volume licensing.
+In short, for growing small-to-medium businesses (SMBs) and large companies, volume licensing is usually the best choice.
+For home users or very small businesses, the extra setup is often not worth it.

 How are Microsoft volume licenses managed after purchase?